belenfh999/TDD-TemperatureConverter/README.md

 ## Problem to be tackled
 * Build a method called convert_temp that takes 3 arguments using a TDD approach:
+  * temperature:
+    * Type: Float
-  * temperature: The temperature to be converted.
+    * Description: The temperature to be converted.
+  * input_scale:
+    * Type: Keyword
-  * input_scale: The scale of the temperature provided.
+    * Description: The scale of the temperature provided.
+  * output_scale:
+    * Type: Keyword
-  * output_scale: Desired scale to convert into.
+    * Description: Desired scale to convert into.
 By default it is celsius.
 * The method should return the temperature in the output scale.
 * Note that the scales names have to be in lowercase.